palinkas-jo-reggelt/GeoLite2SQL/README.md

 11) Email notification on error

 ## INSTRUCTIONS
+1) Register for a GeoLite2 account here: https://www.maxmind.com/en/geolite2/signup
+2) After successful login to your MaxMind account, generate a new license key (Services > License Key > Generate New Key)
-1) Create folder to contain scripts and MaxMinds data
+3) Create folder to contain scripts and MaxMinds data
-2) Modify user variables in GeoLite2MySQL.ps1
+4) Modify user variables in GeoLite2MySQL.ps1
-3) First time run from Powershell console
+5) First time run from Powershell console

 ## NOTES
 Run every Wednesday via task scheduler (MaxMinds releases updates on Tuesdays)

-Initial loading of the database takes a LONG time, about 2 hours on my old hardware (338k+ records) - subsequent updates are incremental, so they only take a few minutes
+Initial loading of the database takes a LONG time, about 2 hours on my old hardware (338k+ records).
+Incremental updates are also time consuming, but unattended.
+Incremental is preferred over reloading the entire database if the database is in use (which it is, or why bother installing it in the first place?) even though incremental updates often take longer than the initial load.

 ## EXAMPLE QUERY
 Returns countrycode and countryname from a given IP address: